dhamodharandeepthi/JS-PROJECTS/01.BackgroundColorSwitcher/Readme.md

 ## Features

-- Users can switch the background color of the page by clicking on one of the color options.
+- **Color Switcher**: Change the background color of the page by clicking on color options.
-- The available colors are Orange, Green, Blue, and Pink.
-- The text color automatically changes to white to ensure readability against the selected background color.
+- **Interactive UI**: Use color buttons to dynamically update the page's background color.
+- **Responsive Design**: The application is designed to be responsive and user-friendly.

+## Technologies Used

+- **HTML**: Provides the structure of the web application.
+- **CSS**: Styles the application, including the layout and color buttons.
+- **JavaScript**: Handles the background color switching functionality.

-## Project Structure
+## Files Included

-- `index.html`: The main HTML file that contains the structure of the webpage.
+- `index.html`: The HTML file that sets up the structure of the app.
-- `style.css`: The CSS file that styles the webpage, including the layout, fonts, and color options.
+- `style.css`: The CSS file that styles the app.
-- `script.js`: The JavaScript file that handles the color switching functionality.
+- `script.js`: The JavaScript file that implements the color-switching logic.

+## How to Use

+1. **Clone or Download**: Clone this repository or download the ZIP file and extract it.
+2. **Open `index.html`**: Open the `index.html` file in your web browser.
+3. **Select a Color**: Click on one of the color buttons to change the background color of the page.

 ## How It Works

-1. The HTML file defines a list of color options inside an unordered list (`<ul>`).
-2. Each list item (`<li>`) represents a color, and when clicked, it triggers a JavaScript function.
-3. The JavaScript functions change the `background-color` and `color` properties of the `<body>` element to the selected color.
+- **HTML**: Creates the structure of the color switcher, including color buttons.
+- **CSS**: Styles the color buttons and positions them for easy interaction.
+- **JavaScript**: Listens for clicks on color buttons and changes the background color of the page accordingly.

-## How to Run
+## Example

-1. Clone or download this repository to your local machine.
-2. Open the `index.html` file in your web browser.
-3. Click on any of the color options to change the background color of the page.
+Click the color buttons to see the background color change instantly.

 ## Customization

-- You can easily add more colors by adding new list items (`<li>`) in the `index.html` file and defining corresponding color values in the `script.js` file.
+- **Update Colors**: Modify the `script.js` file to add or change the colors available for selection.
-- The styles can be adjusted in the `style.css` file to change the appearance of the color options or the layout.
+- **Change Styles**: Edit `style.css` to adjust the appearance of the color buttons or layout.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author
+## Acknowledgements

-- **Dhamodharan R**
+- This app uses [Poppins](https://fonts.google.com/specimen/Poppins) from Google Fonts for modern typography.